 For your case to proceed, you must properly notify the other party in your case of the supplemental petition.
-Because this petition concerns alimony, you should use personal service.
+If you know where he or she lives, you should use personal service.
+If you absolutely do not know where he or she lives, you may use constructive service.
+You may also be able to use constructive service if the other party resides in another state or country.
+However, if constructive service is used, other than granting a divorce, the court may only grant limited relief.
+For more information on constructive service, see Notice of Action for Family Cases with Minor Child(ren), Florida Supreme Court Approved Family Law Form 12.913(a)(2), and Affidavit of Diligent Search and Inquiry, Florida Family Law Rules of Procedure Form 12.913(b).
 If the other party is in the military service of the United States, additional steps for service may be required.
-See, for example, Memorandum for Certificate of Military Service, Florida Supreme Court Approved Family Law Form 12.912(a) and Affidavit of Military Service, Florida Supreme Court Approved Family Law Form 12.912(b).
-In sum, the law regarding constructive service and service on an individual in the military service is very complex and you may wish to consult an attorney regarding this issue.
+See, for example, Memorandum for Certificate of Military Service, Florida Supreme Court Approved Family Law Form 12.912(a).
+In sum, the law regarding constructive service and service on an individual in the military service is very complex and you may wish to consult an attorney regarding these issues.